Remarks on the diagonal embedding and strong 1-boundedness: Abstract

 \section{Abstract}

-By studying the diagonal embedding of $L(F_2)$ into its ultrapower, we identify a large class of hyperbolic groups whose von Neumann algebras are not strongly 1-bounded: Sela's hyperbolic towers over $F_2$ subgroups.
-Other observations on the structure of intermediate subalgebras of the diagonal embedding of $L(F_2)$ into its ultrapower are documented.
+We identify a large class of hyperbolic groups whose von Neumann algebras are not strongly 1-bounded: Sela's hyperbolic towers over $F_2$ subgroups.
+We also show that any intermediate subalgebra of the diagonal embedding of $L(F_2)$ into its ultrapower doesn't have Property (T).